pierreveron/SwiftUICam/README.md

 # SwiftUICam

 SwiftUICam is a a simple, Snapchat-style iOS Camera framework for easy photo and video capture.
-SwiftyCam allows users to capture both photos and videos from the same session with very little configuration.
+SwiftUICam allows users to capture both photos and videos from the same session with very little configuration.

-Configuring a Camera View Controller in AVFoundation can be tedious and time consuming.
-SwiftUICam is a drop in View Controller which gives complete control of the AVSession.
+Configuring a Camera View Controller in AVFoundation can be tedious and time consuming, specially with SwiftUI.
+SwiftUICam is a drop in View which gives complete control of the AVSession.

 ## Features